Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 where $n_0$ depicts the parity of fermions, and $\nu_1$ depicts the 0D bSPT mode on the 0D block $\mu$.
 In particular, we demonstrate the representation of this 0D bSPT mode: we know that there are 3 eigenvalues of $C_3$ symmetry acting on the axis ($0$, $e^{2\pi i/3}$ and $e^{4\pi i/3}$); equivalently, it can be expressed by an index $n\in\mathbb{Z}_3$ ($e^{2\pi ni/3}$).
 For $T$ symmetry, there are four $C_3$ axes as illustrated in Fig. \ref{T cell decomposition} whose eigenvalues/eigenstates are characterized by four indices $n_j\in\mathbb{Z}_3$ ($j=1,2,3,4$).
 Therefore, the 0D bSPT modes with $A_4$ symmetry are characterized by the phase:

 Equivalently, these 0D bSPT modes are characterized by a $\mathbb{Z}_3$-index defined as following:

-Subsequently we demonstrate that this $\mathbb{Z}_3$-index can be trivialized.
-We know the effective ``on-site'' symmetry on each 1D block $\tau_1/\tau_2$ is $\mathbb{Z}_3$, hence we can decorate a 0D bSPT mode with $\mathbb{Z}_3$ on-site symmetry on each of them that is labeled by $\mathbb{Z}_3$-index $m_1/m_2$.
-All of these 0D bSPT modes can be adiabatically moved to infinitely far away and trivialized, hence our construction does not change the topology of the system.
-On the other hand, we can adiabatically move them proxy to the 0D block $\mu$ and leaves the index:
+Subsequently, we demonstrate that this $\mathbb{Z}_3$-index can be trivialized by 1D bubble on $\tau_1/\tau_2$.
+We know the effective ``on-site'' symmetry on each 1D block $\tau_1/\tau_2$ is $\mathbb{Z}_3$, hence we can consider the 1D bubble(s) on $\tau_1/\tau_2$ which is just an interval on the 1D block $\tau_1$ and $\tau_2$ with one ending point residing $\mathbb{Z}_3$ eigenvalues $m_{1}$ and $m_2$ respectively and the other ending point residing $ m_{1}^*$ and $ m_2^*$.
+We note that $m_i+m_i^*=0$ mod 3.
+We can enlarge these bubbles adiabatically and move the states with $m_1^*$ and $m_2^*$ eigenvalues to the infinite boundary and $m_1$ and $m_2$ to the center, the 0D block $\mu$, in a symmetric way, which leaves the index at $\mu$:

-For a specific $N$ [cf. Eq. (\ref{A4 index})], it can be trivialized by above construction on 1D blocks if we choose $m_1+m_2\equiv N~(\mathrm{mod}~3)$.
-Equivalently, we can trivialize the 0D bSPT mode with $A_4$ symmetry on $\mu$.
+For a specific $N$ [cf. Eq. (\ref{A4 index})], it can be trivialized by the above construction on 1D blocks if we choose $m_1+m_2\equiv N~(\mathrm{mod}~3)$.
+So, we can trivialize the 0D bSPT mode with $A_4$ symmetry on $\mu$.

 Then consider the fermion parity of the 0D block $\mu$ for spinless fermions.
-In Refs. \onlinecite{dihedral,wallpaper} we have demonstrated that a Majorana chain with periodic boundary condition (PBC) changes the fermion parity of the point it surrounded, because the Majorana chain with PBC is not Kastyleyn oriented, and it can be constructed by bubble construction on 2D blocks.
+In Refs. \cite{dihedral, wallpaper} we have demonstrated that a Majorana chain with periodic boundary condition (PBC) changes the fermion parity of the point it surrounded because the Majorana chain with PBC is not Kastyleyn oriented, and it can be constructed by bubble construction on 2D blocks.
 We discuss spinless and spin-1/2 fermions separately.